Diti092005/short-project/README.md

 this is other chang line!!
 Diti did it
-tzivi add for diti line
+tzivi  add for diti line say something... !!